On this page:

 Types of Fence & Repairs

-Rotten or mold-infested boards on the fence might require replacement of a section; which might be more cost-effective.
-Expect to pay $15 – $25 per linear foot to replace a part of wooden fence.
-That works out to $180 – $300 for a twelve-foot section of fence, plus $100 – $150 per post.
+Rotten or mold-infested boards on the fence might require the full replacement of a section, which might be more cost-effective.
+Expect to pay $15 – $25 per linear foot to replace a part of a wooden fence.
+That works out to $180 – $300 for a twelve-foot section of fence, plus $150 – $400 per post.

 Lattice section replacements cost about $21 – $44 per linear foot because more materials are necessary to make a section.
 Therefore, replacing a 12-foot section costs $250 – $500.